adiegan/Metpy_Plots/README.md

-# Metpy_Plots
+# Metpy Plots

-Many of these scripts are curtosy of Jack Sillin.
-Thanks, Jack!
+Variety of python scripts to download and display data from NOMADS.